Highlight Teaching

 AI Seminar Cycle

 The AI Seminar Cycle is organized by Hi!
-PARIS, in collaboration with the ELLIS program on Theory, Algorithms, and Computations of Modern Learning Systems.
+PARIS, in collaboration with the ELLIS program on Theory, Algorithms, and Computations of Modern Learning Systems and the Paris ELLIS Unit

 This partnership aims to broaden the visibility of the seminar among the European AI research community.